BEST Mushroom Gravy

 For the best mushroom gravy recipe, look no further!
-Easy to make with an incredible depth of flavor, enjoy this versatile gravy over roasts, steaks, meatloaf, roast chicken, potatoes, schnitzel, Yorkshire puddings, vegetables and more!
+Made from scratch with an incredible depth of flavor, you can enjoy this versatile homemade mushroom gravy over roasts, steaks, meatloaf, roast chicken, potatoes, schnitzel, Yorkshire puddings, vegetables and more!
+It’s one of our family favorites!

-If you’d like to make a creamy version of this brown mushroom gravy, simply stir in a few tablespoons of heavy cream at the end.
+And if you’d like to make creamy mushroom gravy, simply stir in a few tablespoons of heavy cream at the end.

 Mushroom Gravy Recipe